Everyday Anxiety Strategies for Educators (EASE) – Workshops

 EASE District and Independent School Liaisons

-Liaisons support EASE by host workshops and serving as the main communication link between staff and educators in participating schools and districts.
-They are often in close touch with professional development committees, and receive training inquiries from teachers and staff who are interested in EASE.
+Liaisons support EASE by hosting workshops and serving as the main communication link between staff and educators in participating schools and districts.
+They are often in close touch with professional development committees and receive training inquiries from teachers and staff who are interested in EASE.
 Please contact MCFD to find out the name of your district or independent school Liaison.

 EASE Workshops Schedule